htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- Fixed a bug where if the submit file set checkpoint_exit_code, and the administrator enabled singularity support on the execute node, the job would go on hold at checkpoint time.
+  :jira:`837`

 - Fixed a bug where the *condor_gridmanager* would delete the job's X.509 proxy file when it meant to delete a temporary copy of the proxy file.